9. Requirements Lifecycle (Hypothesis -> Bless -> Evidence -> Revise)

 • approver and date.

 Acceptable implementations for the requirement lifecycle log include a gated product-data revision route when build truth must trace to an authoritative BOM, an issue-tracker type with gated fields for owner, evidence links, and revision trail when releases are routed from backlog records, a locked shared spreadsheet with named owners and protected history columns for early programs that still need fast iteration, or a controlled markdown log under version control when the team is small and repository-led.
-The OS does not care which; it cares that old value, new value, evidence source, rationale, impact scope, approver, and date are all in the same row.
+Whatever the home, the same row has to carry all of it: old value, new value, evidence source, rationale, impact scope, approver, and date.

 Preventing moving-goalpost behavior